Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

-To briefly summarize these two subsections, we try to rationalize the MD results found in Secs.~\ref{sec:taucr} -- \ref{sec:structure}, which connect microscopic structure to macroscopic flow behaviors of supercooled liquids, within the framework of PEL.
-The PEL approach simplifies the intricate many-body interaction into particle-level basins.
-Moreover, it condenses the structural information characterized by $g_{0,i}^0$ and $g_{2,i}^{-2}$ into the height and strain characteristics of basins, enabling us to quantify the connection between local configuration and dynamics.
-The physical significance of $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$, and the effects of shear flow and thermal activation, are clearly illustrated in the PEL picture.
+To briefly summarize these two subsections, we try to model the MD results found in sections~\ref{sec:taucr} -- \ref{sec:structure}, which connect microscopic structure to macroscopic flow behaviors of supercooled liquids, by considering the shear-facilitated activation from basins.
+This picture condenses the structural information characterized by $g_{0,i}^0$ and $g_{2,i}^{-2}$ into the height and strain characteristics of particle-level basins, enabling us to quantify the connection between local configuration and dynamics.
+The physical significance of $\tau_\mathrm{LC}$ and $\tau_\mathrm{sh}$, and the effects of shear flow and thermal activation, are clearly illustrated in this picture.
 With the aid of the SGR model, the relation between structure and rheology in flow state is clarified.
-Particularly, the model exhibits two distinct shear responses as evidenced by the bimodal distribution shown in Fig.~\ref{fig:sgr_outstrain} (a) and (b).
-The relative proportion of these two responses dictates the variation of viscosity with respect to $\dot{\gamma}$, as illustrated in Fig.~\ref{fig:sgr_predict_viscosity}.
+Particularly, the model exhibits two distinct shear responses as evidenced in figure~\ref{fig:sgr_outstrain}.
+The relative proportion of these two responses dictates the variation of viscosity with respect to $\dot{\gamma}$, as illustrated in figure~\ref{fig:sgr_predict_viscosity}.